syncfusion-content/maui-docs/MAUI/ProgressBar/Appearance.md

 The following properties in the `GradientStops` are used to map the colors to a range:

-* `Color`: Represents the color to the specified range.
+* `Color:` Represents the color to the specified range.
-* `Value`: Represents the start or end value for the specified color.
+* `Value:` Represents the start or end value for the specified color.

 The following code sample demonstrates how to map the solid color range in the progress bar.